Golf, Guests Helped Resort Through Pandemic

 The resort, a Southern Arizona treasure with beautiful casitas, a famous golf course, luxurious spa and the historic Stables restaurant, was able to keep about 10 of the 98 casitas available for guests during the height of the pandemic, according to Noel Daniel, the resort’s managing director.

 “Golf kept us alive,” said Daniel.
-“We had several golf members that continued to play, and they even reached out to our laid-off employees by donating meals to them.
-Many of them would also order dinner for themselves from the Cantina, which was basically grab and go, just to help out the resort.”
+“We had several golf members that continued to play, and they even reached out to our laid-off employees by donating to an employee fund.
+Many of them would also order dinner for themselves from the Cantina, which was basically grab and go, just to help out the resort.
+The resort donated all the perishable food from the kitchen.”

 The resort was also able to quickly pivot and cut expenses where necessary to keep it afloat financially.
 Paycheck Protection Program loans were utilized to pay employees and other qualifying bills, Daniel said.